EspressoLogicCafe/CALiveAPICreatorAdminCLI/README.md

     npm install liveapicreator-admin-cli -g

-    note: MAC users may need to use $sudo npm install liveapicreator-admin-cli -g.
+    note: MAC users may need to use $sudo npm install liveapicreator-admin-cli -g

 Please note that, on Windows (and sometimes Mac), `npm install` will create an executable called `lacadmin` (or `liveapicreatoradmin`) in your